zzdjk6/redux-thunk-routine/README.md

 });
 ```

-The `getThunkActionCreator` helper function generate the standard flow of dispatching actions for us so that we can focus on what is really special to each `thunk`.
+The actual flow is the same, but we write much less code.

-It also accept a variation which allow us to overwrite how to generate payload for request action and failure action in the standard flow:
+If you want to overwrite the process of generating payload for request action and failure action, you can use the 3rd parameter:

 ```typescript
 const fetchData = getThunkActionCreator(